MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Report 1 - Project Scoping Document/Project Scoping Document.md

 they have passed, along with any advanced standing credits, and after selecting a course version, the tool would output the remaining units required to fulfill their degree.

-~~Senior management of student services at UNE are looking to automate some of the processes they use to determine degree completion road maps for students.
-At the moment this is a manual process that takes some time to complete.
-The hope is to automate at least the simpler cases.
-The more complex may be a future project that will build on your process that will be developed.
-This should be an interesting project, as it will have a design and implementation stages that individual students may complete.
-It will be interesting to see how successful it is.
-Choose an individual to contact the client, -Eddie~~

 ## Specification of client requirements (e.g. in terms of software deliverables, functionality).
+###### INPUT
-- Ability for student to enter their current progress
-- ie, the units they have already passed along with any advanced standing credits applied
-- also, enter the units that they are planning to do
-- this will be done via  web front end, possible a mobile app if there is time
+Ability for student to enter their current progress ie, the units they have already passed along with any advanced standing credits applied Also, enter the units that they are planning to do This will be done via  web front end, possible a mobile app if there is time

+###### PROCESSING
-- the student will also select their course version, from a list of those available for processing
+The student will also select their course version, from a list of those available for processing The processing engine will determine how the inputs from the student match the rules as defined by the handbook.
+This is the difficult part - how to turn the rules from the handbook into something that can be processed.

+###### OUTPUT
+The platform will advise the student what additional units are required.
+A roadmap of how to achieve this is a nice to have

 ## Statement of Project Scope (as specified by the student group and agreed by the client).
+(project goals, deadlines and tasks
+(guide on all facets of project, from tasks to be completed to resources required (1.
+Define goals
+Deliverables
+1. Develop an HTML/web based platform that allows a student to capture their current course progress and advanced standing credits.
+The student must also select a course that they are comparing to.
+This state will not be stored - it is only for the life of the session
+2. A backend process to generate the rules for this course --- how?
+3. A processing engine to compare the student inputs with the course rules
+4. The web platform will display the results of the comparison

+The prototype will concentrate on processing the B.A degree If there is time further work around B.Comp and more complicated degrees can be reviewed.

+Measurements
+UNE SS will provde dummy data to compare our processing with their manual process.
+They will also test against invalid data to ensure the platform picks up discrepencies

+2. Potential obstacles
+Timeous feedback from the client to ask for potential

+Out of scope
+Roadmap of how to achieve completion of the degree checking prerequisites
+Complicated courses

 ## Feasibility Statement (identify technologies required, group skill set, time constraints, resource constraints etc.).

-* It's 106 miles to Chicago
-* we got a full tank of gas
-* half a pack of cigarettes
-* it's dark...
-* and we're wearing sunglasses

 ## Assignment of Team Member Responsibilities.

-* Nicky - Vocals
+* Nicola - Coordinator, Documentation, Project design and architecture
-* Nelson - Guitar
+* Nelson -
-* Tully - Drums
+* Tully -
-* Mark  - Bass
+* Mark  -

 ## Project timeline specified using a Gantt chart.